Nayan-das08/notes-max-pro/cost function.md

 >%%Links: [[_AIML MOC]]%%

 ## need?
-Key step in building a machine learning model is to define a cost function
+Key step in building a supervised learning model is to define a cost function

 Suppose for a simple linear regression problem, we have a input features and target variables and the model described by
 $$f(x)=wx+b$$